refena/refena/riverpie/README.md

 The cool thing about notifiers is that they are self-contained.

-It is actually pragmatic to use `Notifier` and `ReduxNotifier` together as each of them has its own strengths.
+It is actually pragmatic to use `Notifier` and `ReduxNotifier` together, as each has its own strengths.

 ## Performance Optimization